Jonmichaelpsmith/ClinicalSageAI/docs/CERV2_MODULE_GUIDE.md

 # CERV2 Module Documentation

+## IMPORTANT WARNING
+**NEVER modify the client-side routing (React Router/Wouter) or the Vite setup**.
+This can break the entire application and cause unreliable client behavior.
+Only fix specific issues in the most minimal way possible.

+**The JavaScript loading errors should be fixed by properly serving static files**, not by changing how Vite handles routes or any client-side code.

 ## Overview
 The CERV2 module provides an enhanced interface for working with Clinical Evaluation Reports, including QMP integration, compliance checking, and dashboard metrics for tracking objectives and regulatory compliance.